cisco/mindmeld/source/userguide/dm.rst

 In this conversation flow, the application retrieves places that serve pizza from its knowledge base and lists them in its response to the user.
 It is possible that word "Firetrail" has not been seen by the NLP models as part of their training data before and it is also absent from the "restaurant" gazetteer.
 This may result in the entity recognizer failing to recognize the word as the name of a restaurant in the next user query.

 In such a scenario, we can use information from the previous turn to help the NLP classification in the next turn.
 From the app's response, we know the names of restaurants that the user is most likely to choose from in the follow-up turn.
-Workbench allows you to dynamically inject these new entities into the gazetteer at prediction time, providing useful signals to the NLP models.
+MindMeld allows you to dynamically inject these new entities into the gazetteer at prediction time, providing useful signals to the NLP models.

 You can pass the entities, along with their popularity information as a ``dynamic_resource`` to the responder object as shown below.
 This will allow the entity recognizer to boost n-grams associated with the entity data listed in the dynamic_resource.
 Currently, we only support the ``'gazetteer'`` key in the ``dynamic_resource`` attribute of the responder.